Monday, 18 August 2014

 No sooner had she set her bag down when Annie's caller ID popped on her screen and her phone jangled in her hand.

-"I hear your back in town!
+"I hear you're back in town!
 Girl, where have you been?
 This place has been crazy since you just disappeared!
 Haba nau, Mash you didn’t even tell me!
 I thought we were friends.
 Haba, almost two months o!"

 "Slow down, Annie.
 Don't worry, I have plenty gist for you.
 No vex, abeg, I just had to run away for a little bit.
 Things have been crazy for me you know."

-"Ok o Mash.
+"Ok o, Mash.
 I hope I will see you today.
 Ehm, before I forget, Pastor has been asking after you a lot.
 He never says what it's about but he seems to be in a rush.
 I hope everything is ok?"

 "Everything is fine, Annie.
 Just fine."

 Everything wasn't fine when Masha got to the church compound the next day.
 Annie, despite herself, had been unable to see her the day before.
-Claimed she was totally "forming busy" throughout the day, though Masha could imagine a certain Daniel had a little something to do with that.
+Claimed she was totally 'forming busy' throughout the day, though Masha could imagine a certain Daniel had a little something to do with that.
 She was there when Masha arrived though and met her at the gate.

 "Masha, so you can shine like this?
 Babe, you're hot oh."

-"Oh thank you dear.
+"Oh thank you, dear.
 You know I try so hard to be simple, but I just can't hide it."

 "Common gerrout, nonsense girl.
 I have been waiting for you all day.
 Your two months of enjoyment has ended o.
 Come and help me out jare!"